Theft Defense Attorneys in Addison, IL

-Criminal Defense Lawyers Serving DuPage and Cook Counties
+Criminal Defense Lawyers Serving DuPage, Cook, and All Surrounding Counties

 Illinois law defines theft very broadly as the exercise of unauthorized control over property belonging to another person or entity.
 This definition not only includes taking property or writing a hot check, but also failing to return a rental car on time, overstaying a lease, altering a price tag, hacking into a Wi-Fi network, and other such behavior.
 In addition to the use of force, taking property by use of threats or coercion and receiving stolen property are also forms of theft.
 Finally, the item need not have any tangible value: a person can steal trade secrets, personal identities, or stock options.